 - Having contracted social security insurance that offers full coverage in Spain (whether it is from a public or a private institution) is also mandatory.

 - You can’t be residing in Spain in an irregular situation.

-Now you know which is the documentation you will need to present and what requirements you should meet.
+Now you know which documentation you need to present and what requirements you should meet.

-The next question is: how to do it?
+The next question is: how do I do it?
 How can I get my work permit in Spain?

 First of all, and perhaps the most important thing, you must have a job offer in Spain.
 Once a company in the country has an interest in you, you can start with the process.